The NSW Canyoning Association is run by a committee of volunteers.

 The committee is assisted by additional volunteers appointed by the committee:

-Recently retired after forty years’ service with NPWS, Aine has been an active canyoner and bushwalker since the early 70’s.
+Recently retired after forty years of working within the National Parks and Wildlife Service.
+Aine has been an active canyoner and bushwalker since the early 70’s.
 She brings a wealth of practical and logistical experience to the committee table.

 Tom has been bushwalking and canyoning for nearly twenty years, and is the webmaster of the well known OZultimate Canyoning website.
 He has been involved in volunteering with numerous associations over the years, and served over 10 years in various committee roles.
 Many of his canyoning trips have been exploratory ones into the heart of the Wollemi Wilderness, but he has also canyoned overseas in Utah, Italy, France, Spain and NZ.

-“I have been an enthusiastic bushwalker, whitewater kayaker, rock climber and canyoner since my Scouting days.
-I am currently a canyoning and kayaking leader with the Brisbane Water Outdoor Club and a canyoning and bushwalking leader with New Zealand Alpine Club.”
+“I have been an enthusiastic canyoner, bushwalker, whitewater kayaker & rock climber since my Scouting days.
+I am currently a canyoning and kayaking leader with the Brisbane Water Outdoor Club and a canyoning and bushwalking leader with New Zealand Alpine Club.
+I have a strong passion for local canyon exploration also”

 “I live in the Bungonia area and have worked as an assistant guide.
-I enjoy multi day off track walking through Morton National park, other interests include pack rafting, climbing and sea kayaking.”
+Other than canyoning, I enjoy multi day ‘off track walking’ through the Morton National park.
+My other interests include pack rafting, climbing and sea kayaking.”

 The association and its members are bound by the association’s constitution.